sma4pm/sma4pm.github.io/docs/index.md

 <img src="media/tfpm.png" style="width: 150px" />

-The next edition of the [SMA4PM 2024](/2024) will take place in Copenhagen, Denmark together with [ICPM 2024](https://icpmconference.org/2024/).
+The next edition of the [SMA4PM 2025](/2025) will take place in Montevideo, Uruguay together with [ICPM 2025](https://icpmconference.org/2025/).

 ## Previous editions